philiosi/kisti-pal/docs/htcondor_job_processing.rst

     -- HTCondor overview - https://htcondor.org/

-Indexamajig based on the HTCondor
+Indexamajig/Partialator based on the HTCondor
 ------------------------------------------------------------------------

-You can perform 10 indexamajig job with 72cores on the each worker nodes of HTCondor like below.
+You can perform 10 indexamajig/Particalator job with 72cores on the each worker nodes of HTCondor like below.

 .. image:: ../images/usingHtcondor.png
     :scale: 70%